76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 76ers Betting Records & Stats

-- In 61 games this season, Philadelphia and its opponents have scored more than 209.5 total points.
+- In 61 of 82 games this season, Philadelphia and its opponents have combined to total more than 208.5 points.

-- The average total in Philadelphia's contests this year is 226.1, 16.6 more than this matchup's over/under.
+- Philadelphia's games this year have an average point total of 226.1, 17.6 more points than this matchup's over/under.

 Nets Betting Records & Stats

-- Brooklyn and its opponents have combined to score more than 209.5 points in 66 of 82 games this season.
+- Brooklyn's games this season have had a combined scoring total higher than 208.5 points in 68 of 82 outings.

-- Brooklyn has a 225.9-point average over/under in its outings this season, 16.4 more points than this game's total.
+- Brooklyn has a 225.9-point average over/under in its contests this season, 17.4 more points than this game's point total.

 - The Nets have been chosen as underdogs in 38 games this year and have walked away with the win 14 times (36.8%) in those games.

-- Brooklyn has a record of 5-9, a 35.7% win rate, when it is set as the underdog by +165 or more by sportsbooks this season.
+- Brooklyn has a record of 10-17, a 37% win rate, when it is set as the underdog by +110 or more by bookmakers this season.

-- Brooklyn has an implied victory probability of 37.7% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies Brooklyn has a 47.6% chance of coming away with a victory in the contest.

 76ers vs. Nets Over/Under Stats (Regular Season)